Alpen-Safe/alpen_safe/README.md

 Alpen Safe is a sophisticated Bitcoin multi-signature wallet management service built with Node.js and TypeScript.
 It provides secure 2-of-3 multi-signature wallet creation, transaction management, and real-time Bitcoin blockchain monitoring with a robust architecture designed for production Bitcoin applications.

-**Roadmap**: The service is designed with extensibility in mind and will support 3-of-5 multi-signature wallets and general m-of-n wallet configurations in future releases.
+**Roadmap**: The service is designed with extensibility in mind and will support:
+- 3-of-5 multi-signature wallets and general m-of-n wallet configurations
+- Additional blockchain networks beyond Bitcoin in future releases

 ## Architecture